VILLA SAFETY ISSUES

 3. Palm Beach County Alarm Permit and ADT

-Many, but not all of our villas, have dryer vents in the attic which must periodically be cleaned.
-I’m not positive, but I believe the Majorcas and Capris have dryer filters in the attic.
+Many, but not all of our villas, have dryer vents behind the dryer which must periodically be cleaned.
+I’m not positive, but I believe some models might have dryer filters in the attic.
 They should be cleaned once every 18-24 months.
-Find out if you have a dryer filter in the attic, if you do, please hire someone to clean it.
+Find out if you have a dryer filter behind your dryer, or in the attic.
+If you do have one which you cannot access, please hire someone to clean it at least once every two years.

 JANUARY 2014: HUNTINGTON POINTE – 24 HOURS AFTER a FLOOD